nxskok/pasias/docs/22-thingy.md

-Instead of having a function name as the second thing in the `map_dbl`, I have a so-called "one-sided model formula" that begins with a squiggle, and then the definition of what I want.
-The for-each part finds its way into here as a dot (the number of clusters, here); this is the equivalent of the `i` in the loop.

-The upshot of all of this is that if you had obtained a total within-cluster sum of squares for each number of clusters, *somehow*, and it's correct, you should have gotten the points
+The upshot of all of this is that if you had obtained a total within-cluster sum of squares for each number of clusters, *somehow*, and it's correct, you should have gotten some credit
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When this was a question to hand in, which it is not any  more.</span> for this part and the last part.
 This is a common principle
 of mine, and works on exams as well as assignments; it goes back to the idea of "get the job done" that you first saw in C32.